Early

 season:

-we learn early what we already know?
+what we already know?
 Soon, it's February everywhere,

 and it's roses, roses, spoiling the cold scent of snow.